dwightjack/wok-pkgs/packages/preset-standard/README.md

 # @wok-cli/preset-standard

-A standard preset with pre-configured common tasks for WOK.
+A standard preset with pre-configured common tasks for Wok.

 ## Installation